Gran Vía, Madrid: Plazas

-Farther towards the Plaza de España, the Gran Vía crosses a small square, the Plaza del Callao, named after the battle of El Callao.
+Further towards the Plaza de España, the Gran Vía crosses a small square, the Plaza del Callao, named after the Battle of El Callao.
 This square is the heart of cinematic Madrid, with about six movie theatres.
 One of them, the Capitol, is located in a beautiful Art Deco building.
-However, recent changes in building rules have allowed the reform of the theatres into more lucrative shopping centres.
+However, recent changes in building rules have allowed the reformation of the theatres into more lucrative shopping centres.